 There are different types of trains from Rome to Salerno when you are deciding when To Visit The Amalfi Coast

-- Eurostar Freccia Rossa (TAV) is definitely the most comfortable option but also the most expensive.
-In about two hours you’ll be at the station of Salerno.
+• Eurostar Freccia Rossa (TAV) is definitely the most comfortable option but also the most expensive.
+In about two hours you’ll be at the station in Salerno.
 Trains leave every hour for this category and they are on time so do not be late!
 It costs about 40€.

-- Intercity: are mid-range trains and connect Rome to Salerno in about three hours.
+• Intercity: these are mid-range trains that connect Rome to Salerno in about three hours.
 It costs about 20€.

-- Interregional: trains that stop at every station and every town.
+• Interregional: trains that stop at every station and every town.
 It takes about 4 hours to go from Rome to Naples.
-The ticket costs 10,00 Euro but I would only recommend taking the Interregional if you are on a really tight budget.
+The ticket costs 10,00 euros but I would only recommend taking the Interregional if you are on a really tight budget.

 Everything was smooth sailing for us because we were able to spend the first two days of our trip in Rome doing the typical tourist stuff.